stelligent/config-lint/README.md

 * FilesScanned - a list of the filenames evaluated
 * Violations - an object whose keys are the severity of any violations detected.
 The value for each key is an array with an entry for every violation of that severity.

-## Using --query to limit the output
+## Using -query to limit the output

-You can limit the output by specifying a JMESPath expression for the --query command line option.
+You can limit the output by specifying a JMESPath expression for the -query command line option.
 For example, if you just wanted to see the ResourceId attribute for failed checks, you can do the following:

 ```
-./config-lint --rules example-files/rules/terraform.yml --query 'Violations.FAILURE[].ResourceId' example-files/config/*
+./config-lint -rules example-files/rules/terraform.yml -query 'Violations.FAILURE[].ResourceId' example-files/config/*
 ```

 # Exit Code